Bigel0w/fluent-plugin-snmptrap/README.md

 * wrap snmp-trap listener and have it restart on failure.
 * add support for loading MIBs
 * explode the var binds
-* snmp-trap output plugin that exposes common fields and lets them be overwritten befor forwarding.
+* snmp-trap output plug-in that exposes common fields and lets them be overwritten before forwarding.